Content

 The Building Blocks of a Blog Post That Works

-General = forgettable.
-Specific = clickable.
-Instead of “Tips for Startups,” try “How This Startup Turned $1.5M in Burn Into Profit in 7 Months.”
-That’s the kind of example of a blog post people actually want to read.
+General titles are easy to forget.
+Specific ones grab attention.
+Instead of saying “Tips for Startups,” try something like “How This Startup Turned $1.5M in Burn Into Profit in 7 Months.”
+That’s the kind of headline that makes people want to click and read more.

 2. An Opening That Pulls You In